 Seller carryback notes carry a deceptive sticker price.
 The stated interest rate looks attractive, but the structure of the deal — LTV, balloon timing, servicing setup, default exposure — determines what the note actually costs you.
 Master these nine levers before you sign anything.

-For the full framework on how capital costs accumulate across a private mortgage deal, start with Unlocking the True Cost of Private Mortgage Capital.
+For the full framework on how capital costs accumulate across a private mortgage deal, start with 5 Steps to Calculate Effective Annual Cost of Capital for Private Mortgage Servicers.
 The negotiation tactics below plug directly into that cost-of-capital model.

 What Is a Seller Carryback — and Why Does Structure Matter So Much?